MaheshRudrachar/scout24/README.md

 ### Application Design

 In this section I will explain more about the application design.
-However, I will only cover some tricky part of the application and explain in a more detail way.
+However, I will only cover some tricky part of the application.

 ##### Identify Login form
 In order to identify the login form exists in the web document or not, I look for the type of input.